StudentDigitalLeaders/Geog-Learning-Wall/README.md

 # Geog-Learning-Wall
 The current code build for the geography learning wall.
 Administrated by Larry.
+- ANY PEOPLE TAKING THE JOB ON MEISTERTASK CAN NOW EDIT -

 -
 The current stable build can be seen under the 'Releases' tab.
 You can download unstable builds directly from the repository.